tdilauro/Simplified-wiki/DRM-Autodiscovery.md

 2. To get the book in `application/epub`, you need to start from the CCID, which is `01234567890`.
 3. The URMS Store that provides this book is URMS Store 959, and it can be found at `http://urms-12345678.eu-west-1.elb.amazonaws.com`.
 4. If you need to create a profile with that URMS Store, you can get an AuthToken by sending an authenticated GET request to `https://host/register/CEL`.
 That URL acts as described in the [Client Token Protocol](https://github.com/NYPL-Simplified/Simplified/wiki/DRMAutodiscoverySpecs#the-client-token-protocol).
 5. You can get _part_ of the way towards fulfilling this link by downloading the encrypted EPUB from `https://host/foo.epub`, but you won't be able to decrypt it without going through the `ccid-urms` URL.
 It's nice to have this direct link, because it means you can start downloading the book while you wait to fulfill the loan, but it's not mandatory.
-If the EPUB link is missing, you can still fulfill the book with just a CCID and a URMS profile.
+If the EPUB link was missing, you could still fulfill the book with just a CCID and a URMS profile.

 ### Failure modes